jmcwhirter1608/CookingMania/readme.md

 - John McWhirter

 ## Description
-A Web Application designed to track Recipes, their ingredients, their creators, and classes dedicated to each recipe.
-The users involed include the Administrator, Teacher, and Student.
+A Web Application designed to track Recipes, their creators, comments, and classes dedicated to each recipe.
+The users involved include the Administrator, Teacher, and Student.

 ### Teacher
 The Teacher can create classes, recipes, and comments.
 The Teacher can add/remove students from a class.

 ### Student
-The Student can create recipes and comments.
+The Student can create comments.
 The student can join/leave a class.
+View recipes.

 ### Admin
-The Admin can create/delete Teacher accounts and Student accounts.
-The Admin can create/delete classes, recipes, comments.
+The Admin can create, edit, delete Teacher accounts and Student accounts.
+The Admin can create, edit and /delete classes, recipes, comments.

-XAMPP: everyone should have it but the demo will be off of one computer

-All functionalities should flow

-Web server + SQL on local. share web server files.
-Each person independently develops their page.